Keeping children safe is not a policy - it is a promise.

 Every video that appears in a WonderWatch mission is individually reviewed by a human team member before it is published.
 Our review criteria include:

 One thing we want to be upfront about: some missions embed YouTube videos.
-In some cases YouTube may show a pre-roll or mid-roll ad before or during the video - this is outside our direct control today.
+We load them in YouTube’s privacy-enhanced mode, but because videos start playing automatically, YouTube may set cookies and may show a pre-roll or mid-roll ad - both outside our direct control today.
 We are actively working to eliminate this through ad-free alternatives and content partnerships.

 Curated viewing - not browsing